mslinn/multi-scaladoc/README.md

 3. If the `gh-pages` branch of the Git project exists, it is cloned into the `ghPages` directory under the temporary directory and any existing Scaladoc for SBT subprojects is deleted, otherwise the `gh-pages` branch is created in the `ghPages` directory under the temporary directory.
-4. Scaladoc for each SBT subproject is built from the `master` branch source, and the Scaladoc output is written into subdirectories named after the SBT subprojects under the `ghPages` directory.
+4. Scaladoc for each SBT sub-project is built from the `master` branch source, and the Scaladoc output is written into subdirectories named after the SBT subprojects under the `ghPages` directory.
 5. An index page is created in the `ghPages` directory, unless one had previously been built and the `--preserveIndex` switch was specified.
 6. The `gh-pages` branch in the `ghPages` directory is committed; this includes all of the Scaladoc and `index.html`.